How To Find Volume Of An Irregular Shaped Object

 Archimedes’ Principle: The Foundation

 The story of Archimedes and the golden crown perfectly illustrates the principle behind displacement.
-King Hiero II of Syracuse suspected that a goldsmith had replaced some of the gold in a crown with silver.
+In practice, king Hiero II of Syracuse suspected that a goldsmith had replaced some of the gold in a crown with silver.
 Archimedes was tasked with determining whether the crown was pure gold without damaging it.
 While pondering the problem in his bath, Archimedes realized that the water level rose when he entered the tub, and that the amount of water displaced was equal to the volume of his body.

 Mathematical Approximation Methods